anony2020off/flipper-map/README.md

 # Flipper Map

-Connect your Flipper Zero to your computer using USB and visualize signal recordings on map.
+Connect your Flipper Zero to your computer using USB and visualize signal recordings on map [↗ flipper-map.stichoza.com](https://flipper-map.stichoza.com)

 ![Flipper Zero Map](./public/flipper-zero-cover.png)